 Thematic Tracks (4 courses)

 Majors must take four courses in one of the following tracks.
-These courses may come from the approved course list posted on the Global Studies website or may be selected in consultation with the Program Administrator.
+These courses may come from the approved course list posted on the Global Studies website or may be selected in consultation with the Global Studies Faculty and Program Administrator.

 Political Economy